return42/sphkerneldoc/linux_src_doc/drivers/net/phy/phy-core_c.rst

 Description
 -----------

-Resolve our and the link partner advertisments into their corresponding speed and duplex.
+Resolve our and the link partner advertisements into their corresponding speed and duplex.
 If full duplex was negotiated, extract the pause mode from the link partner mask.